owncloud/ios-scenario-testing/README.md

 * `Appium` instance running and reachable

-* At least, one device attached and reachable via adb.
-Check command `adb devices` to ensure `Appium` will get the device reference to interact with it
+* At least, one iOS simulator attached and reachable.

+* The following libraries and dependencies to be installed:

+	* `authorize-ios`: A little utility that pre-authorizes Instruments to run UIAutomation scripts against iOS devices
+	* `ios-deploy` : Allows install and debug iOS apps from the command line
+	* `ideviceinstaller`: A command-line application to manage apps on iOS devices
+	* `ios-webkit-debug-proxy`: Allows to send commands to MobileSafari and UIWebViews
+	* `ios-sim` : Simulator manager (start, launch...)

 ## How to test